matteocarpi/Julia-Vandehof/pages/index.md

   \ She lives and works in Lower Austria and Berlin.
 Her work uses a strong visual language with non-linear narrative forms.
 She often combines movement, drama, video and stage design as complementary, interconnected disciplines.
-Her focus is on collaborative play development, exploration of the poetic body, and embodied movement practice.\nCurrent creative research areas include the tension between the representation and reality of gender roles in (mythological) stories, and a poetic view of dys/utopian future worlds.\n\nJulia was born and raised in Austria.
+Her focus is on collaborative devising, exploration of the poetic body, and embodied movement practice.\n\nCurrent creative research areas include the tension between the representation and reality of gender roles in (mythological) stories, and a poetic view of dys/utopian future worlds.\n\nJulia was born and raised in Austria.
 In Vienna, she graduated in theater,